IanFinlayson/exploring-cs/chapter03.md

 As you can see, this program prints three lines of output, one for each of our three print statements.
-We will look at more things we can do with print statements in a bit, but first let\'s look at getting user input.
+We will look at more things we can do with print statements in a bit, but first let's look at getting user input.

 3.2 Input